-The University of Waikato has directed that the new campus will deliver a world class modern and high tech tertiary education building in the Tauranga CBD in an environment with flexible and innovative space for teaching and learning, and will involve collaborations with industry, business, and the Bay of Plenty community.
+Once a gravel parking lot the vision for the new campus is to deliver a world class and modern tertiary education building in the Tauranga CBD.
+With flexible, innovative space for teaching and learning, and collaborations with industry, business and the Bay of Plenty community.

-The Tauranga CBD campus will provide the missing link in the network of tertiary campuses in the Bay of Plenty, a world-class university-led facility providing purpose built space for leading academics, researchers and teaching staff, postgraduate and undergraduate students, industry and community collaborations and commercialisation activities.
+The Tauranga CBD campus will provide the missing link in the network of tertiary campuses in the Bay of Plenty.
+The Tauranga CBD campus will provide the missing link in the network of tertiary campuses in the Bay of Plenty, a world-class university-led facility providing purpose-built space for leading academics, researchers and teaching staff, postgraduate and undergraduate students, industry and community collaborations and commercialisation activities.
 It will deliver programmes and activities directly related to areas of economic development in the region, and enable a step change in improving social, educational and economic outcomes for the people of the Bay of Plenty.

 The University of Waikato also wanted to ensure there was a strong Maori connection and that the building was an environmentally sustainable design.

 All around the buildings are collaborative areas and customisable teaching spaces.
 Large glass windows on each of the two buildings’ levels reveal enticing views of the CBD, the harbour and Mauao, a different scene at every turn.
 Deputy Mayor Kelvin Clout was excited to see the, “dream of a university campus here in Tauranga become a reality.”– SOURCE: Bay of Plenty Times, Zoe Hunter